 Colby’s financial aid is applicable to Colby programs and portable to other approved programs.
 The Office of Off-Campus Study works closely with faculty liaisons and an Advisory Committee on Off-Campus Study, which includes faculty, staff, and student members.

 The Office of Off-Campus Study helps students make appropriate study plans, preparing students for departure, evaluating programs abroad, administering Colby’s programs (see below), assisting with students’ reintegration to Colby, and monitoring the program selection and application processes.
-The office facilitates study abroad as well as study at domestic off-campus programs that are integrated into each major and academic program.
+The office facilitates study abroad as well as participation in a few domestic off-campus programs that are integrated into each major and academic program.

 Students are required to consult their major advisor and the off-campus faculty liaison in their major department while making plans for study abroad.
-Sophomores will have access to a handbook detailing procedures and listing approved Colby and non-Colby programs early in the fall semester.
-Applications for off-campus study during the year 2019-20 are due by Feb.
-20, 2019, regardless of the semester for which the student is applying.
+Sophomores will participate in a mandatory information session in mid-September and have access to online information detailing procedures and listing of approved Colby and non-Colby programs early in the fall semester.
+Applications for off-campus study during the year 2020-21 are due by Feb.
+20, 2020, regardless of the semester for which the student is applying.
 Colby students normally study abroad for one semester.
 A 2.7 GPA is required to study abroad, and students on probation of any kind may not study abroad.